What’s easy to do? Spend life in rigid countdown mode – ticking off backwards down to zero.

 How many times have we vowed that we will zestfully relish each hour, each moment, as it unfolds and crystallizes?
 That we won’t be unduly influenced by the inherent messiness of life – its aches, aggravations and acrimony?

-As 2018 rushes to a close, I wonder once again how we can best use the days and weeks and months in the new year to overcome some of life’s difficulties.
+As this year rushes to a close, I wonder once again how we can best use the days and weeks and months in the new year to overcome some of life’s difficulties.
 How can we make our resolutions for change in the New Year have some sticking power?

-Here are two epiphanies for 2019 that I’d like us to embrace:
+Here are two epiphanies for the new year that I’d like us to embrace:

 What scares me?
 Ditching the podium and my note cards when public speaking.
 What am I going to do?
 Register for the storytelling retreat at the John C. Campbell Folk School.